nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * uri
 * dns-rsa-sha1

-The "uri" method is preferred over "dns" as it is easier to setup and faster to verify.
+The "uri" method is preferred over "dns-rsa-sha1" as it is easier to setup and faster to verify.
 Only a single method is supported, they can not be combined.

 #### uri